-A. PSD recruits foster and adoptive families and responds to inquiries from individuals interested in becoming foster or adoptive parents.
-PSD provides general information regarding the special needs of children requiring foster care and adoption, and makes attempt to identify and locate relatives for consideration of placement.
+A. PSD recruits foster and adoptive families and responds to inquiries from individuals interested in becoming resource or adoptive parents.
+PSD provides general information regarding the special needs of children requiring foster care and adoption, and makes attempt to identify and locate relatives or fictive kin for consideration of placement.

-B. PSD completes an annual recruitment plan to recruit foster and adoptive families.
+B. PSD completes an annual recruitment plan to recruit resource and adoptive families.
 The recruitment plan, at a minimum, addresses the following: